crypto-org-chain/chain-docs/docs/getting-started/croeseid-testnet.md

 #### **Delegate you funds to a validator** [`tx staking delegate <validator-addr> <amount>`]

-To bond funds for staking, you can deposit funds (an unspent transaction) to a _staking_ address by the `Deposit` operation.
+To bond funds for staking, you can delegate funds  to a validator by the `delegate` command

 ::: details Example: Delegate funds from `Default` to a validator under the address `tcrocncl16k...edcer`